AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    ![](assets/setup-steps-7.png)

-   The new user is now listed in the Users tab, and should receive an email with a link to create a password and a login.
+   The new user is now listed in the **[!UICONTROL Users]** tab, and should receive an email with a link to create a password and a login.
 Next step!

    ![](assets/setup-steps-8.png)